-Afterward, your other hand goes to reach the other opponent’s gi collar, with your thumb protruding from the gi.
+Afterward, your other hand reaches the opponent’s gi collar, with your thumb protruding from the gi.
 Then, squeeze your arms together and apply tremendous pressure on your opponent’s throat.

-Learn more about the basics of the jiu-jitsu baseball choke in the following video.
+In the following video, learn more about the basics of the jiu-jitsu baseball choke.

 How to Defend the Baseball Bat Choke in Jiu-Jitsu?

-The key to defending against the baseball choke is to anticipate the opponent’s movements and render his grips ineffective at the appropriate time.
+The key to defending against the baseball choke is anticipating the opponent’s movements and rendering his grips ineffective at the appropriate time.

-Try to break the opponent’s grips; you can place your hands between your opponent’s arms to weaken his chokeholds.
+Try to break the opponent’s grip; you can place your hands between your opponent’s arms to weaken his chokeholds.
 However, suppose your opponent successfully executes this choke.

 Suppose you need more help and detail!
-Then, here is an excellent video tutorial that will help you escape and defend a baseball choke.
+Then, an excellent video tutorial will help you escape and defend against a baseball choke.

 Despite the Baseball Choke, Are There More Chokes to Learn?

-Consequently, jiu-jitsu Students should learn and master this technique from the very beginning of their training sessions.
+Consequently, jiu-jitsu Students should learn and master this technique from the beginning of their training sessions.

 The loop choke is one of the collar chokes you should get familiar with from the beginning your grappling career.
 It is a fast, sharp, and almost entirely unexpected submission technique.